thetaofather/mobnet/README.md

 ### Epoch Reward Budget

-Assume MobNet receives miner emissions each epoch and dedicates **100% of its miner share** to rewarding its own miners (Mobsters) for hit participation.
+MobNet receives miner emissions each epoch and dedicates **100% of its miner share** to rewarding its own Mobsters (miners) for hit participation.

 Let: